-Plants for Spring colour
+Plants for Summer Colour

 Prunus – A must for any small garden, the ornamental flowering cherries are bursting into bloom.
 There are many different species, some upright, some weeping, but all give a stunning display of pink or white flowers in late winter/early spring.
 Pictured is Prunus x incana ‘Okame’, an upright form with exquisite deep pink flowers in abundance during the spring.